Atlas-of-Kaeon/The-Philosophy-Library-of-Kaeon/README.md

     						than to be manipulated.
     					-
     				-
-    					The Numerical Priority of Kaeon
+    					The Numerical Principle of Kaeon
     				-
     					-
     						All other factors held equal, the severity of any given instance of the